 The body is supported by the spine, which carries our spinal cord and nervous system.
 Nerves branch off the spinal cord between the vertebrae.
 Therefore, injury may not only lead to local inflammation and pain, but also to irritation of the spinal nerves causing pain elsewhere in the body.
 Commonly the pain will refer into the buttock and the back or front of the thigh and occasionally all the way to the foot and toes.

-Acute and chronic low back pain respond well to chiropractic treatment.
+Acute and chronic low back pain responds well to chiropractic treatment.
 Official government guidelines from the NICE and guidelines from the Royal College of General Practitioners suggest the early referral for manipulative treatment, such as chiropractic is the most effective way of dealing with acute and chronic low back pain.